 - debtors abstaining from the execution of the final judgement according to the articles (324-328) of the UAE Civil Procedures Code.

 In case of criminal offences, the arrest warrant is ordered by a member of the public prosecution against the accused individual present at the incident scene if there is sufficient evidence of his/her involvement in committing the crime.
-If the member of the public prosecution issued an arrest warrant against the accused who is not present at the crime scene, then the order should be enforced by one of the public authority officers.
+If the member of the public prosecutor issued an arrest warrant against the accused who is not present at the crime scene, then the order should be enforced by one of the public authority officers.

 In case of civil procedures, the detention order may be issued by the execution judge upon the request of the party to whom the decision has been delivered, provided that the debtor is abstaining from payment, and the debt is not less than AED 10,000 (unless it is a fine, prescribed alimony or a work remuneration).

 So, the goal of the arrest warrant is different from that of the travel ban.
-The purpose of the former is to detain an accused person for the sake of criminal investigations or execution of the civil court judgement; while the purpose of the latter is to prohibit specific persons only from entering or leaving the country for the sake of protecting public or private interests.
+The purpose of the former is to detain an accused person for the sake of criminal investigations or execution of the civil court judgement; while the purpose of the latter is to prohibit specific persons only from entering or leaving the country for the sake of protecting the public or private interests.

 Imposing a travel ban does not mean, automatically, that the banned person will be detained and put in jail.
 If the ground for the travel ban is not committing a crime, then there is no arrest warrant; hence the banned person will be prohibited only from crossing the UAE border without being arrested.